statamic/docs/content/collections/docs/debugging.md

 ---
 ## Ignition Debug Screens

 [Ignition][ignition] is an included Laravel package for debugging exceptions.
-It provides a clean and organized stack trace, code snippets, information about the request, and even the ability the share the error message others.
+It provides a clean and organized stack trace, code snippets, information about the request, and even the ability to share the error message with others.

 To enable Ignition, set `APP_DEBUG=true` in your [.env](/configuration#environment-variables) file.